Car Insurance App Development: Processes, Costs, and Tips

 Let’s shed more light on these points.

-Due to the sheer number of policyholders, it’s imperative to optimize claims processing within the car insurance app.
+Due to the sheer number of policyholders, it’s imperative to optimize claims processing within the car insurance app using business process automation.

 In the UK for example, 2.1 million car insurance claims were filed in 2020.
 As such, automating customer support, transaction, and claim processing is the only guaranteed way to leave consumers with a great user experience.